salmanghouse1/budget-tracker/README.md

 5. Do something with the results (which can be found on the request object).✔️

 # webpack minification
-1. install webpack as dev dependency
+1. install webpack as dev dependency✔️

-2. add file in webpack.config.js file
+2. add file in webpack.config.js file✔️

+# Service Worker
+1. Install service worker✔️

+2. activate service worker✔️

+3. Fetch service worker✔️

 # PWA